 Music filled our home year round.
 She played the piano from childhood and taught her children to love music as well.
 Besides singing alto, she accompanied our father and other family members when they sang in public.
 Whether it was Tchaikovsky or Peter, Paul and Mary, there were always records on the Hi-Fi set in the corner of the living room.
-Her children remember her doing housework on Saturdays and tuning every radio in the house to the Metropolitan Opera live broadcasts so she could hear it in any room she was in.
-She taught us to appreciate the arts and became artists ourselves, either professionally or as hobbies.
+Her children remember her doing housework on Saturdays and tuning every radio in the house to the Metropolitan Opera live broadcasts so she could listen to it no matter which room she was in.
+She taught us to appreciate the arts and we all became artists ourselves, either pursuing our crafts professionally or as passionate hobbies.

 Her home, which she and our father built together over fifty years ago, was the hub for every celebration of note.
-Our memories include their dinner parties with friends and coworkers, countless backyard picnics, all the birthdays, wedding and baby shower, all the major holidays and many a casual get together with those who dropped by.
+Our memories include their dinner parties with friends and coworkers, countless backyard picnics, every family birthday, wedding and baby shower, all the major holidays and many a casual get together with those who dropped by.

 To send flowers to the family or plant a tree in memory of Alice Anne (Wilde) Sluder, please visit our floral store.